 The Bellechasse bus garage will be innovative, functional and unique.
 Once complete, it will be the first bus garage in North America to be fully underground and equipped with the facilities to operate an entire fleet of electric buses.

 The centre will have two connecting structures: an underground three-level garage where the buses will be parked and maintained and a one-storey ring-shaped building with lots of windows where administrative offices and employee facilities will be located.
 The ring-shaped building will also have a fire prevention station and a passenger revenue operational management workshop.

 The centre’s operations (bus traffic, maintenance and parking, and employee parking) will be located inside the building to reduce the impact on the neighbourhood.

 There will also be a large green space accessible to the public.

-The second phase will last until to fall 2022, and will involve construction of the new bus garage.
+The second phase involves construction of the new bus garage.

 - Putting buses on the road to provide daily transit service to customers

 - Performing preventive maintenance and mechanical repairs on buses